mtfoley/keurig/README.md

 ## Keurig

-This is a NodeJS module intended to be installed globally and its purpose is to scaffold Javascript test files.
+This is a NodeJS module intended to be installed globally and its purpose is to scaffold Javascript test files for Javascript classes.
 The name is inspired by [Mocha](https://github.com/mochajs/mocha).
 This might already exist, but I have not gone looking for it!

+It uses [@babel/parser](https://npmjs.com/package/@babel/parser) to parse the javascript files and identify Class Declarations, Class Methods, and Class Field assignments inside constructors.
+Based on this information, it generates test files for each class found.

 ## Install
 1) Install globally from NPM: